Home Depot vs. Uhaul Truck Rental: Which Is Better?

 Tags: Tags: , , , , , , , , , , , , , , , , ,

-You may have noticed Penske trucks in the back or front of your local Home Depot.
-Now, in addition to brokering Penske rentals, some Home Depots actually maintain their own branded moving trucks.
+Over the past 15 years, you may have noticed Penske trucks parked in the back or front of your local Home Depot.
+These days, in addition to offering a convenient pick-up and drop-off location for Penske rentals, Home Depot actually maintains its own branded moving trucks.

 Naturally, we had to take a closer look and see how Home Depot stacks up against another major brand: U-Haul.
 While U-Haul advertises its moving truck prices “as low as $19.95,” Home Depot has a very different way of structuring its rental rates.
 This can make it tricky to determine the cheapest solution for your move.